alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 | Complexity | Very low | Medium, based on CloudFormation |
 | Maintainability | Higher | Medium |

-## Demo: CDK + SAM
+### 2.3.
+Why CDK vs SAM?
+Let's use CDK + SAM

 From Jan 6, 2022, [AWS announced](https://aws.amazon.com/about-aws/whats-new/2022/01/aws-serverless-application-model-sam-cli-aws-cloud-development-kit-cdk/){:target="_blank"} the general availability of AWS SAM CLI support for local testing of AWS CDK applications.
-It means that **you can use SAM over your CDK project to test your resources!**.
-Now 2 years have passed, so this integration is mature!
+It means that `you can use SAM over your CDK project to test your resources!`.

+- Now, more than 2 years have passed, so this integration is mature!

+## 3. Hands-on: CDK + SAM

-So... we will use a new CDK project to show how to work the combination of CDK + SAM.
+We will use a new CDK project to show how to work the combination of CDK + SAM.

 The source code is available [here](https://github.com/alazaroc/aws-cdk-simple-webservice){:target="_blank"}.
 This repository has several CDK projects but first, we will use the <kbd>v1-simple</kbd>

 ![simple-webservice-v1](simple-webservice-v1.png){:class="border"}

-### Prepare to test
+### 3.1.
+Prepare to test

 With **CDK**, when you run `cdk synth`, it will synthesize a stack defined in your app into a CloudFormation template in a `json` file in the `cdk.out` folder.